 Alice: My final year project was called Coding their Future and my tutor was you.
 And for my final year project, I basically helped and supported teaching computer science with a secondary school in Greater Manchester.
 So I feel like it’s quite open-ended which are quite liked and the idea that we could figure out what we wanted to do after talking to the teacher, who would be like providing them with an application that would help them or teaching literally every single week to the kids or doing a couple of one-off teaching sessions with the students.
 So it was really nice.
 It was really nice.
 In general, the aspect of being able to kind of use my third year project and actually help someone just because I obviously third year projects have really nice or some of the titles on that list when you have to select that are really flashy and sound really cool but in the end I was kind of like if I do have a year.
 I mean yeah a couple of months and I can do something I might as well kind of use what I know to just help someone and I’ve like education is really rewarding in that sense because you can genuinely, it’s quite dramatic to say change someone’s.
 I’ve probably I didn’t change anyone’s lives but it’s just like kind of help star.
 Some, you dance towards them which is something that is very dear to my heart especially for women in STEM.

-So we should say the school is Fairfield high school for girls.
-Yes.
-In a state school in Droylsden Manchester and we need to, We need to acknowledge Mrs. Roland, don’t we?
-Because Mrs, Rowland is amazing.
-She’s been that hosting students for the last.
-I think it’s about eight years now.
+So we should say the school is Fairfield High School for Girls, a state school in Droylsden Manchester and we need to, We need to acknowledge Mrs. Rowland, don’t we?
+Because Mrs. Rowland is amazing.
+She’s been that hosting students for the last, I think it’s about eight years now.
 Like, yourself.
-And I think the interesting thing about school is because it’s a single sex school, they don’t have this thing of some schools have a thing like where all computer science is for boys.
+And I think the interesting thing about school is because it’s a single sex school, they don’t have this thing of some schools have a thing where all computer science is for boys.
 Yeah.
 Or the girls will be put off it because there’s not a good gender balance in the classroom.

 You’re a role model in the sense that you’re somebody who’s worked as a software engineer.
 So they can see oh that’s, you know, that that’s a possible thing to do.
 Yeah, exactly.
 It’s kind of like someplace like maybe go and they might not think that straight away.
 Yeah.
 But they might maybe later on they’ll think oh yeah.
 I remember, I remember doing that school and yeah, it was that it might sometimes it takes a long time for those seeds that you’ve planted to germinate.
 It might be quite a lot later.